giordanoDaloisio/lm-compression-evaluation/README.md

 # On the Compression of Language Models for Code: An Empirical Study on CodeBERT

-This repository contains the data and scripts used in the paper _On the Compression of Language Models for Code: An Empirical Study on CodeBERT_ submitted to the IEEE International Conference on Software Analysis, Evolution and Reengineering (SANER 2025) conference.
+This repository contains the data and scripts used in the paper _On the Compression of Language Models for Code: An Empirical Study on CodeBERT_ accepted at IEEE International Conference on Software Analysis, Evolution and Reengineering (SANER 2025) conference.

 ## Repository Structure